ITSLeeds/TDS/practicals/5-web.md

 [8.2](https://geocompr.robinlovelace.net/read-write.html#retrieving-data)
 and 8.3 of Geocomputation with R.

-Complete Excersises 4, 5, 6 and 7 of the chapter
+Complete Exercises 4, 5, 6 and 7 of the chapter

 ## Bonus 1: osmextract